Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: H older continuity of the metric

 The main input into the proof of Lemma~\ref{lem::qle_quantum_disk_size} is the following lemma which gives the tail for the amount of time that it takes a $\QLE(8/3,0)$ growth starting from the boundary of a quantum disk to hit every point in the disk.
+We will deduce Lemma~\ref{lem::quantum_disk_given_area_diameter_bound} using that the branching structure of a $\QLE(8/3,0)$ exploration starting from the boundary of a quantum disk is the same as in the Brownian disk, which allows us to make use of tail bounds for the diameter of the Brownian map (e.g., \cite{serlet_ldp}).
+We expect, however, that it is possible to derive a sufficiently good upper bound directly from the branching structure of the $\QLE(8/3,0)$ exploration.